The deadline to submit an Eligibility Application

 At the Annual Town Meeting on May 2, 2005, voters approved a Town Bylaw creating the nine member Hamilton Community Preservation Committee (CPC).
 Made up of nine residents with a range of expertise across the project areas, the CPC is charged with studying the Town's needs, possibilities and resources with respect to the community preservation purposes and making recommendations to Town Meeting with respect to the allocation and expenditure of CPA funds.

-The CPA has distributed over $1,300,000 to 35 projects across all four project categories.
-In its four year history, the CPA is funding much-needed renovations to historic Town Hall and other historic buildings in Hamilton, improvements to community housing, enhancements to popular recreational areas, and more.
+The CPA has distributed over $2,600,000 to more than 70 different projects across all four project categories.
+In its ten year history, the CPA has funded much-needed renovations to historic Town Hall and other historic buildings in Hamilton, the creation of new community housing, enhancements to popular recreational areas, and more.

 The CPC reviews project applications in the fall each year.
-The CPC actively seeks suggestions and proposals from residents of Hamilton, Town Boards and local organizations for projects which will best serve the goals of the CPA and the needs and interests of the Town and meet the CPC’s priorities for use of CPA funds.
+The CPC actively seeks suggestions and proposals from residents of Hamilton, Town boards and local organizations for projects which will best serve the goals of community preservation and the needs and interests of the town.
 Please see the Guidelines for Project Submission, which provide additional details on the application process.